Inspect Your Gas Fireplace Regularly

-Without a doubt, fireplaces add a cozy factor to your living room and home.
+Without a doubt, a fireplace adds a cozy factor to your living room and home.
 They are a desirable home feature, and sell houses quickly; however, they do require routine maintenance.
 Fireplaces can be dangerous if they are not cared for.
-At Home Solutions of Iowa, we’re experts at keeping your home safe from water and moisture with our maintenance-free LeafGuard® gutters, but we’ve also done some research to help keep your home safe by preventing accidental fire hazards in your home.
+At Home Solutions of Iowa, we’re experts at keeping your home safe from water and moisture with our maintenance-free LeafGuard® Gutters, but we’ve also done some research to help keep your home safe by preventing accidental fire hazards in your home.

 Reason(s) why: Many fireplaces add an enormous amount of aesthetic appeal to your home.
 Maintaining the look of your brick and mortar is important to that appearance.
 Making sure that you catch problem areas before they become major headaches is the best way to maintain the look of your fireplace.